Way-of-Scarcity/papers/README.md

 ## Historical Context

-These documents span **16 years of development** (2009-2025), showing the evolution of a unified theoretical framework:
+These documents span 16 years of development (2009-2025), showing the evolution of a unified theoretical framework:

 - **2009**: Initial formulation and discussion
 - **2010-2011**: Refinement and clarification of key concepts
 - **2018**: Application to sociological analysis
 - **2025**: Synthesis and mathematical formalization

-The progression from the original core insights about scarcity as a universal driver continue to be expanded into a comprehensive framework touching multiple disciplines.
+The progression from the original core insights about scarcity as a universal driver continues to be expanded exploring how the idea affects multiple, if not all, disciplines.

 ---